cosmos/ethermint/docs/guides/truffle.md

 ## Start Node and REST server

-Start your local node using the following command on the Terminal
+Start your local node using the following command on the Terminal, make sure you have [jq](https://stedolan.github.io/jq/) CLI installed.

 ```bash
 # on the ~/ethermint/ directory